Thinking of Teaching English Online? What You Should Know

-You don’t need a lot of special equipment.
+You don’t need a lot of special equipment to teach English online.

-Pay for teaching English online can be a good supplement to other income, especially abroad!
+Pay for teaching English online can be a good supplement to other income at home or abroad!

-Most online teaching jobs are not super high paid (around $10-15 USD per hour) but some pay upwards of $20, depending on your qualifications.
-Keep in mind, too, that if you teach online in a country with a low cost of living, even an entry-level salary can go far.
-For example, Caitlin tells us, “I was teaching English in Costa Rica when I started teaching online.
-I wanted a little extra income, since teaching in Latin America doesn’t pay much.
-It was actually a full time job for me for the last 3 months, since the institute I was teaching at didn’t have enough classes for me to teach at the time.”
+For example, Caitlin tells us, “I was teaching English for a school in Costa Rica when I started teaching online.
+I wanted a little extra income since teaching in Latin America doesn’t pay much.
+[Teaching online] actually became a full-time job for me for the last 3 months, since the school I was teaching at didn’t have enough classes for me at the time.”

-Don’t be intimidated by teaching online –it’s easier than you think.
+Don’t be intimidated by teaching English online –it’s easier than you think.

 Teachers who teach in traditional classrooms spend a lot of time lesson planning, but most online tutoring companies provide the plans for you.
 You will also typically use their software, which is structured to be user-friendly for both teachers and students.

 Teachers who work independent of a company may do a bit more planning to organize their online lessons, but this can be a good fit for more experienced English teachers who may have plenty of material to adapt to the online classroom.